apostrophecms/seo/README.md

 - Use `woff2` format for best compression (supported by all modern browsers)
 - Ensure font files are actually available at the specified URLs before deployment
 - Test with Google PageSpeed Insights to verify Core Web Vitals improvements
+- Keep your existing `@font-face` CSS - preloading enhances it, doesn't replace it

 **Example project structure:**
 ```